Ranger's

 shift well without overwhelming traction.

-Following the principle of modding the driver not the car, I run
+Following the principle of modding-the-driver-not-the-car, I run

 stock everything.
 Just sometimes swap the stock rear tires for drag